Skip to Content

 Place your biscuits onto a parchment lined baking sheet leaving about ¼ inch between them.

-Place in the oven to bake for 20-25 minutes until golden brown and then remove to a cooling rack.
-Serve warm with plenty of butter.
+Place in the preheated oven to bake for 15-18 minutes until golden brown, and then remove to a cooling rack.
+The biscuits are done when they are risen, and the top of the biscuits is a light golden brown.

-Flaky biscuits are created from two things.
+Flaky, delicious biscuits are created from two things.

-The first is very cold butter.
-I like using frozen butter and then I use a cheese grater to grate it into the dry ingredients.
-The cold butter will start to melt when it is in the oven and it will create steam.
+The cold butter will start to melt when it is in the oven and create steam.
 The steam causes the dough to rise and creates layers in the dough.

 Tried this recipe?
 Leave me a comment!